Candihub/pixel/docs/circle-ci.md

             echo "export PATH=~/.local/bin:~/pixel/.venv/bin:$PATH" >> $BASH_ENV
 ```

-Please note that we need to define the `PIPENV_VENV_IN_PROJECT` in every job
+Please note that we need to define the `PIPENV_VENV_IN_PROJECT` and add a step
-that will use our cached virtualenv.
+to fix the `PATH` in every job that will use our cached virtualenv.